threefoldfoundation/info_sdk/src/6_develop/code/web/code_web.md

 - create subdomains using that domain.
 - create a tcp reverse proxy on the gateway.
 - use `trc` flist to expose your running containers.
+- managed domain example

+Also show how to use the gateway4to6 workloads for users with IPv4 only networks to get IPv6 connectivity through the gateway

 #### Choose a gateway